KevinApodaca/FRIC-team8-SBSG/Sprint-Retro.md

 2. Reminder of work left to be completed for the sprints.
 If there are any unassigned tickets, remind @all that there is work people can pick up.
 Possible git bot.

 ## Try Out

+# Sprint Retro 11/03/2020

+## Keep the Same as
+1. Separation of dicussion on discord channels.
+2. Collaboration amongst tickets, encourages learning amongst members.

+## Do More of
+1. Reading provided articles and resources from members to keep up to date about technologies we are using.

+## Try Out